Iajuddin Ahmed

-Iajuddin Ahmed (Note: ইয়াজুদ্দিন আহমেদ /bn/) (1 February 1931 – 10 December 2012) was the President of Bangladesh, serving from 6 September 2002 until 12 February 2009.
+Iajuddin Ahmed (Note: ইয়াজুদ্দিন আহমেদ /bn/) (1 February 1931 – 10 December 2012) was the president of Bangladesh, serving from 2002 to 2009.

 With a doctorate in soil science, Ahmed became a full professor at the University of Dhaka and chairman of the department.
 Beginning in 1991, he started accepting appointments to public positions, as chairman of the Public Service Commission (1991 to 1993) and of the University Grants Commission (1995 to 1999).
 In 2002, he won election as president.
 In 2004, he helped establish the private university, Atish Dipankar University of Science and Technology (ADUST).

 Early life and education

 Ahmed was born on 1 February 1931 to a Bengali family in the village of Nayagaon in Bikrampur, Bengal Presidency.
 He was the son of the Muslim cleric Maulavi Muhammad Ibrahim.
-Ahmed passed his matriculation from Munshiganj High School in 1948 and his Intermediate of Arts from Haraganga College in 1950.
+Ahmed passed his matriculation from Munshiganj High School in 1948 and his Intermediate of Arts from Haraganga College from Munshiganj in 1950.
 He obtained his B.Sc and M.Sc from the Department of Geology, University of Dacca in 1952 and 1954, respectively.
 He later received his MS and PhD degrees in 1958 and 1962, respectively, from the University of Wisconsin–Madison in the United States.